AmeyaVS/yapsy/package/doc/index.rst

-Other Python plugin systems already existed before |yapsy| and some have appeared after that. |yapsy|'s creation is by no mean a sign that these others plugin systems sucks :) It is just the results of me being slighlty lazy and as I had already a good idea of how a simple plugin system should look like, I wanted to implement my own [#older_systems]_.
+Other Python plugin systems already existed before |yapsy| and some have appeared after that. |yapsy|'s creation is by no mean a sign that these others plugin systems sucks :) It is just the results of me being slightly lazy and as I had already a good idea of how a simple plugin system should look like, I wanted to implement my own [#older_systems]_.